nicola-lunghi/TonexOneController/README.md

 ### Connections
 - Connect the USB-C port on the Waveshare board to the ToneX One USB-C port
 - Optional: connect dual footswitches to the isolated inputs on the Waveshare board
-- Connect 9V DC power supply to the pins on the Waveshare board
+- Connect 9V DC power supply to the terminals on the Waveshare board.
+The terminals are screw terminals, so most likely a DC jack to wires will be needed.
 - Switch on the power supply
 - The Waveshare board USB port will power the Tonex One.
 Do not connect 9 volts to it!
-- Optional: switch on a M-vave Chocolate Midi pedal.
+- Optional: switch on a M-Vave Chocolate Midi pedal (https://www.cuvave.com/productinfo/724103.html).
 After a few seconds it should connect and the Bluetooth icon should change from gray to blue

 ![image](https://github.com/user-attachments/assets/30d92e47-8d4b-4b66-bce4-e5c8da3cd924)